ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 Two questions emerge in any discussion of traumatic bereavement.
 First, which is the most important in defining traumatic bereavement-the circumstances of the death or the reaction of the mourner?
 Second, in the treatment of traumatic bereavement, which symptoms should be addressed first-the trauma symptoms or the grief symptoms?
 Traumatic stress interferes with grief over loss; grief interferes with trauma mastery.
 Many believe that the trauma symptoms must be dealt with first before the grief can be addressed.

 There have always been people who have been exposed to violent deaths, but the number of violent events seems to have increased during the past fifteen years.
-The recent rash of mass shootings and multiple terrorist activities around the world, including September eleven, two thousand one, illustrate the pervasiveness of violence in our society.
+The recent rash of mass shootings and multiple terrorist activities around the world, including September eleventh, two thousand one, illustrate the pervasiveness of violence in our society.
 Such violent events will continue to expose more people to both trauma and bereavement.
 We need more research on grief and trauma, including research on which interventions are most effective.
 We also need to educate the media that interventions done in the days following a school shooting are not grief counseling but rather crisis

 ## Introduction

 intervention, and there are major differences between the two in goals and techniques.
-More on this can be found in Chapter Three.
+More on this can be found in Chapter three.

 ## SOME CONCLUDING THOUGHTS